hannorein/rebound/docs/binaryformat.md

 The blob contains the offset to the previous and next blobs.
 This allows REBOUND to quickly jump from one blob in the archive to the next.
 Between the blobs are the same `reb_binary_field`s we already encountered for a binary file with one snapshot.
-Thus, a SimulationArchive file with multiple snapshots looks something like this:
+Thus, a Simulationarchive file with multiple snapshots looks something like this:

 ```
 reb_binary_field: